prcutler/speakerstand-lights/README.md

 I will be installing the NeoPixel FeatherWing in AudioEngine P4 speaker stands which I will be 3D printing (and will add the CAD and STL files here when complete).
 This will include a cutout for the NeoPixel FeatherWing on the front and the USB power cable on the back.

+The code works with the NeoPixels reacting to volume, but it needs to be tweaked to lower the ceiling and raise the floor of how far the pixels move.
+The included code was originally written for a 13x9 matrix and I'm using a 4x8 matrix via the `adafruit_pixel_framebuf` library.

 AudioEngine P4 speaker on its stand with the NeoPixel FeatherWing:

 ![AudioEngine P4 speaker on its stand with the NeoPixel FeatherWing](/pictures/speaker-feather.png)